sakshamdumka/Library_Management_sql_project/README.md

 <br>
 ***Database:*** ```library_management_db```

+## Objectives
+***1.Set up the Library Management System Database:*** Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+***2,CRUD Operations:*** Perform Create, Read, Update, and Delete operations on the data.
+***3.CTAS (Create Table As Select):*** Utilize CTAS to create new tables based on query results.
+***4.Advanced SQL Queries:*** Develop complex queries to analyze and retrieve specific data.

 ***TASK 1.
 Create a New Book Record***
 <br>
 "('978-1-60129-456-2', 'To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
 Lippincott & Co.')"